 Include sufficient details of policies such as the policy number and type of insurance.

-Motor vehicles: The registration number and VIN.
+The registration number and VIN.

 If you have an accountant, financial planner, lawyer or other professional advisor include their contact details.
 If you have a business include details of where the company records are kept.